SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 Or if you are the one who is making a decision?
 It is also worth remembering that rules don't have to be followed.

 {{< hint info >}}
-**Suggested Reading:** Although it is not specifically focused on technology or sustainability, Moten and Harney’s _[The Undercommons: Fugitive Planning and Black Study](https://www.akpress.org/the-undercommons.html)_ is a thought-provoking read about what it means to work ethically within the constraints of academia today).
+**Suggested Reading:** Although it is not specifically focused on technology or sustainability, Moten and Harney’s _[The Undercommons: Fugitive Planning and Black Study](https://www.akpress.org/the-undercommons.html)_ is a thought-provoking read about what it means to work ethically within the constraints of academia today.
 {{< /hint >}}

 ### Empowering Procurement